 It’s not much better for the men I’m afraid.
 Whilst chlamydia in men typically does not cause symptoms, it can do damage behind the scenes.

 If left untreated, chlamydia can cause swelling in the testicles, otherwise known as Epidymitis.
-If you notice swelling and pain in one of your testicles, see a doctor immediately as it be a sign of a more serious problem.
+If you notice swelling and pain in one of your testicles, see a doctor immediately as it can be a sign of a more serious problem.

 Chlamydia can also cause a condition called prostatitis.
-This often causes pain while peeing and increased urge to pee.
-It can also lead to erectile dysfunction due to the impaired blood flow to the penis.
+This often causes pain while peeing and an increased urge to pee.
+It can also lead to erectile dysfunction due to impaired blood flow to the penis.

 “Chlamydia indirectly leading to erectile dysfunction is often overlooked.
-However I have seen quite a few of my sexual health patients with this problem.”-Dr. Athra Mahdi, e-Surgery consultant GP.
+However, I have seen quite a few of my sexual health patients with this problem.”-Dr. Athra Mahdi, e-Surgery consultant GP

 Some of the more common signs of this STI in men are:

-The first step is finding out if you indeed have chlamydia.
+The first step is finding out if you have chlamydia.
 If symptoms are present, they are often not specific enough as some other STIs often result in similar symptoms.
 The only way to be sure is to be tested.
 Fortunately, this is quick and easy and only requires a urine sample.

 You can find the nearest GUM clinic and find out how to get free testing kits here: Find a Chlamydia Test.

-The guidance on chlamydia treatment has changed recently.
 The first line recommended treatment is now Doxycycline 100mg tablets taken twice daily and used for 7 days.

 Remember that after treatment it is advised to abstain from sex for 7 days.
 As always be sure to practice safe sex to prevent reinfection!

 Anything we didn’t answer?
-Speak to one of our experienced Pharmacists using our “Ask a Pharmacist” service absolutely free.
+Speak to one of our experienced Pharmacists using our Ask a Pharmacist service absolutely free.